What is a payment processor? (And how does it work?)

 What's the difference between a payment gateway and a payment processor

-The main difference between a payment getaway and payment processor is that the former ensures the safe transfer of customer information into the payment chain, while the latter is responsible for the actual transfer of funds.
+The main difference between a payment getaway and a payment processor is that the former ensures the safe transfer of customer information into the payment chain, while the latter is responsible for the actual funds transfer.

 Is PayPal a payment processor or a payment gateway?